-Although the summer season with its bare essential makeup requirements leaves skin with a beautiful tan and glowing appearance, it also leaves makeup application skills rusty and out of practice.
-Colette Cormier, a Toronto-based makeup artist and instructor, shares her advice for sharpening makeup techniques, choosing the best colours for different complexions and wearing the hottest fall makeup.
+Although the summer season's bare essential makeup requirements leaves skin with a beautiful tan and glowing appearance, it also leaves makeup application skills rusty and out of practice.
+Colette Cormier, a Toronto-based makeup artist and instructor, shares her advice for sharpening makeup techniques, choosing the best colours for different complexions and wearing fall makeup must-haves.

 A firm foundation